FocalPaint/spectralSolver/README.md

 python3 main.py
 ```

 Output will spit out the primary spectral distrubtions and some matrices.
-The `Spectral_to_XYZ_m` is the only one you really need, you can combine with any XYZ to RGB matrix to get to RGB from there. `Spectral_to_RGB_m` will get you back to the original color space, while `Spectral_to_Device_RGB_m` is intended for weird scenarios like iPad where you need to use sRGB primaries even if your colorspace was originally DisplayP3.
+The `spectral_to_XYZ_m` is the only one you really need, you can combine with any XYZ to RGB matrix to get to RGB from there. `spectral_to_RGB_m` will get you back to the original color space, while `Spectral_to_Device_RGB_m` is intended for weird scenarios like iPad where you need to use sRGB primaries even if your colorspace was originally DisplayP3.

 ```
 Generation 197 has ChiSquare: 19450.319044